dimagi/commcare-hq/docker/README.md

   * Same as normal `REUSE_DB`
 * DOCKER_HQ_OVERLAY=[**none**|overlayfs|**aufs**]
   * `none`: mounts commcare-hq directory in docker container read/write for direct access.
-This is the default when not specified with Travis jobs.
+This is the default when running in Travis.
   * `overlayfs`: mounts commcare-hq directory in docker container read-only and uses it as the "lowerdir" in an `overlayfs` mount to insulate the host OS data from being modified by the container.
   * `aufs`: [deprecated] same behavior as `overlayfs`, only using Docker's `aufs` overlay engine instead of `overlayfs`.
-This is the default when not specified with non-Travis jobs.
+This is the default when not running in Travis.
 * DOCKER_HQ_OVERLAYFS_CHMOD=[yes|**no**]
   * Perform a recursive chmod on the commcare-hq overlay to ensure read access for cchq user.